 Senior Scientific Engineering Associate

-Prior to joining the ANP program in 2016, Nico was a Postdoctoral Researcher in the neutrino group of the Nuclear Science Division at LBNL.
-He worked on the Majorana Demonstrator neutrinoless double beta decay experiment, on which he served as the deputy task leader of the detector group.
+Prior to joining the ANP program in 2016, Nicolas was a Postdoctoral Researcher in the neutrino group of the Nuclear Science Division at LBNL.
+He worked on the Majorana Demonstrator neutrinoless double beta decay experiment, for which he served as the deputy task leader of the detector group.
 He helped design and characterize the Majorana low-background low-noise front-end electronics, and led the production and QA of the back-end and front-end electronics.

 Education